-If you and your partner continue living together for all or part of the 12-month separation period, you will need to provide the court with an Affidavit (along with your Application for Divorce) that deposes to a change in the marriage, whether gradual or sudden, and that evidences that speaks to the fact that while you are still living together, you and your spouse have still in fact, separated.
+If you and your partner continue living together for all or part of the 12-month separation period, you will need to provide the court with an Affidavit (along with your Application for Divorce) that deposes to a change in the marriage, whether gradual or sudden, and that speaks to the fact that while you are still living together, you and your spouse have in fact, separated.

 You may also need to file an Affidavit of a third party (or parties) to provide evidence of your separation as well.

 Your Affidavit should explain why you continued to live together following separation and, as above, should also try to cover the following factors to show that while a physical separation has not occurred, there has been a breakdown in the relationship and no reasonable likelihood that the relationship will resume:

 - Any changes to the financial aspects of the relationship following separation – For example, closing down joint accounts, opening of separate bank accounts, changing the responsibility for payment of liabilities and/or entering into Consent Orders or a Financial Agreement;